agsh/onvif/README.md

 ```

 ## Troubleshooting
-Different cameras have different ONVIF implemantation.
+Different cameras have different ONVIF implementation.
 I've tested this module only with a couple of devices.
 So if you've
 experience different problems with this library, please let me know via e-mail.
 Else please just send the model of your
 camera to me.